Traffic Control (Flagger)

 - Stand on the shoulder of the road or in the closed lane prior to stopping traffic.

-- Stand where there is a color contrast between you and your background, avoiding shaded areas.
+- Stand where there is a color contrast between you and your background.

 - Stand alone, without others congregating around the flagger station.